Follow these steps during the scoping phase of your project:

 For Section 404 or 10 waters, use the Corps' 2021 NWP Summary Chart (PDF 518KB) to determine if the work can be verified under a Nationwide Permit (NWP).
 Most WSDOT projects fit under NWPs:

-Check the terms and conditions linked for each NWP above to make sure that the work:
+Consult the Corps Seattle District User Guide for the terms and conditions for each NWP above to make sure that the work:

 Use the Stormwater & water quality webpage to determine the Section 401 Water Quality Certification needs.